Pardhu8055/IOT_Patient_Health/README.md

 # IOT_Patient_Health
-IOT BASED PATIENT HEALTH MONITORING SYSTEM USING RASPBERRY PI
+IOT BASED PATIENT HEALTH MONITORING SYSTEM USING RASPBERRY PI ->  Ecs report file consists of the Diagrams and output result with Html code to deploy in the clod to stream and surf ->  Developed using Raspberry Pi, DHT22 temperature monitoring sensor ,MAX30100 heartrate and blood oxygen monitoring sensor and an interface using HTML/CSS.

     ->  The design and implementation of a health monitoring system using IoT.
     ->  This IoT-based device allows users to determine their health parameters, which could help regulate their health over time.